csantos31/hello-universe/README.md

 ## 🚀 Deployment

-This project is deployed using GitHub Pages.
+This project is deployed in vercel [See here:](https://cyntia-santos.vercel.app/).

 ## 📬 Contact
 You can find me at: